Sacred Heart: Mary of the Divine Heart

-Another source for the devotion to the Sacred Heart of Jesus was Mary of the Divine Heart (1863–1899), a religious sister from the Congregation of Our Lady of Charity of the Good Shepherd, who reported to have received several interior locutions and visions of Jesus Christ.
-The first interior locution Mary of the Divine Heart reported was during her youth spent with the family in the Castle of Darfeld, near Münster, Germany, and the last vision and private revelation was reported during her presence as mother superior in the Convent of the Sisters of the Good Shepherd in Porto, Portugal.
+Another source for the devotion to the Sacred Heart of Jesus was Mary of the Divine Heart (1863–1899), a noble from Droste zu Vischering family and religious sister from the Congregation of Our Lady of Charity of the Good Shepherd, who reported to have received several interior locutions and visions of Jesus Christ.
+The first interior locution that she reported was during her youth spent with the family in the Castle of Darfeld, near Münster, Germany, and the last vision and private revelation was reported during her presence as mother superior in the Convent of the Sisters of the Good Shepherd in Porto, Portugal.

-Based on the messages she said she received in her revelations of Christ, on 10 June 1898 her confessor at the Good Shepherd monastery wrote to Pope Leo XIII stating that Mary of the Divine Heart had received a message from Christ, requesting the pope to consecrate the entire world to the Sacred Heart.
+Based on the messages she said she received in her revelations of Christ, on 10 June 1898 her confessor at the Good Shepherd Convent wrote to Pope Leo XIII stating that Mary of the Divine Heart had received a message from Christ, requesting the pope to consecrate the entire world to the Sacred Heart.
 The pope initially attached no credence to it and took no action.
 However, on 6 January 1899 she sent another letter asking that in addition to the consecration, the first Fridays of the month be observed in honor of the Sacred Heart.

-Mary of the Divine Heart died in her monastery in Portugal when the church was singing the first vespers of the Sacred Heart of Jesus on 8 June 1899.
+Mary of the Divine Heart died in her convent in Portugal when the church was singing the first vespers of the Sacred Heart of Jesus on 8 June 1899.
 The following day, in Annum sacrum, Pope Leo XIII consecrated the entire world to the Sacred Heart of Jesus.

 Church of the Sacred Heart of Jesus

 Mary of the Divine Heart said that in her mystical experiences Jesus Christ inspired her to build a shrine dedicated to his Sacred Heart.
-According to the writings of Sister Mary of the Divine Heart, Jesus said: "I will make it a place of graces.
+According to the writings of Mary of the Divine Heart, Jesus said: "I will make it a place of graces.
 I will distribute copiously graces to all who live in this house [the convent], those who live here now, those who will live here after, and even to their relatives."

 She did not live to see this come to fruition.
 The imposing Church of the Sacred Heart of Jesus (also referred as Church of the Good Shepherd or Sanctuary of the Sacred Heart of Jesus) was built between 14 July 1957 and 21 April 1966, in the civil parish of Ermesinde in north Portugal, and consecrated to the Heart of Christ in fulfillment of the vow made by the nun.
 She is buried in the Church of the Sacred Heart of Jesus in Ermesinde.